NORTH ISLAND WONDERS

 |

-Section 2 of our Epic Adventure - Come and join us on this unforgettable 19-day guided camping tour through the wonders of the North Island with ZigZag.
-From Rotorua to Wellington, experience remote white-sand beaches, rugged coastlines, iconic lighthouses, steaming mud-pools, the Hobbiton™ Movie Set, surfing hot-spots, world-famous wine regions, art deco architecture, and the first sun-rise in the world.
-From the Coromandel Peninsula to East Cape, Napier to Castlepoint, this laid-back adventure blends epic scenery, local culture, and off-the-beaten-path charm.
+Section 2 of our Epic Adventure — Join us on this unforgettable 23-day guided camping journey through the North Island with ZigZag Tours.
+From Rotorua to Wellington, explore rugged coastlines, pristine beaches, iconic lighthouses, steaming mud pools, surf hotspots, world-famous wine regions, Art Deco architecture, volcanic hikes, and the first sunrise in the world.
+Weave your way east, west and south on this laid-back Kiwi adventure that blends epic scenery, local culture, and true off-the-beaten-path charm.

 Rotorua to Wellington